 A minimum grade point average of 2.0 is required to graduate with a certificate or degree from Northern Maine Community College.
 This implies that any course grade below a C may put a student's graduation in jeopardy and/or indicates that the student's academic progress is in question.
-Further, satisfactory progress requires that a student earn a minimum of a C grade (2.0 grade point) in each major course within his/her program of study.
+Further, satisfactory progress requires that a student earn a minimum of a C grade (2.0 grade point) in each major course within their program of study.
 Major courses are clearly identified in the curricula section of this catalog.

 For associate degree programs, the faculty have carefully developed each program of study to provide students with the opportunity to maximize their knowledge and skills within four semesters.
 This achievement requires a substantial commitment to the learning process by the student.
 There are many campus resources available to aid students in their efforts toward academic success.
-These include tutorial services in the academic success center, developmental studies classes and study skills workshops, class attendance requirements, mid-term warnings, and faculty assistance.
+These include tutorial services in the Academic Success Center, developmental studies classes and study skills workshops, class attendance requirements, mid-term warnings, and faculty assistance.

-Students are encouraged to contact their academic advisor, department chair, the academic dean, the dean of students or the director of counseling for assistance or to discuss their academic progress.
+Students are encouraged to contact their academic advisor, department chair, the Academic Dean, the Dean of Students or the Director of Counseling for assistance or to discuss their academic progress.